marvinO1/any2logitec/readme.txt

-   The very left part references the feed name (such as jenkins, tagi), the first number the time in seconds the message should be displayed at least and the second number the correlationId of the message.
-The postfix message is only used to identify the file as message file.
+   The very left part references the feed name (such as jenkins, tagi), the first number the time in seconds the message should be displayed at least and the second number is the correlationId of the message.
+The postfix message is only used to identify the file as a message file.

-    ${windowsUser}/.logitec/outbound it the folder where we place files when one of the four pad buttons is pressed.
+    ${windowsUser}/.logitec/outbound it the folder where the pad places files when one of the four pad buttons have been pressed.
 The names of the files have following pattern

       <full name of the last consumed inbound file>.bn.pressed

-     For example: jenkins.10.0.messages.b0.pressed is the file produced when the very left button is pressed after the message from jenkins was consumed.
+     For example: jenkins.10.0.messages.b0.pressed is the file produced when the very left button is pressed, after the message from jenkins was consumed.

-The class nca.any2logitec.impl.LogitectHub is the main class.
+The class nca.any2logitec.impl.LogitectHub is the main class representing the java based hub.
 It contains also the "hard coded" configuration for the jekins and tagi adapters.
 Currently we do not have a installation script for for the java part.

 In the folder cpp you find the c++ programm which talks to the game pad through the provided API from logitec.
 See also